Framp History, Family Crest & Coats of Arms

 Early History of the Framp family

 This web page shows only a small excerpt of our Framp research.
 Another 121 words (9 lines of text) covering the years 1273, 1355, 1373, 1380, 1622, 1708, 1577, 1596, 1567, 1622, 1708, 1622, 1641, 1727, 1641 and 1670 are included under the topic Early Framp History in all our PDF Extended History products and printed products wherever possible.

 Framp Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Framp include Frampton, Framton, Framptoun, Framptown, Framptowne, Framtone, Framptone, Framtoun, Framptowne, Framptons and many more.

 Early Notables of the Framp family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Framp Notables in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) are included under the topic Early Framp Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Framp family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Framp were among these contributors, for they have been located in early North American records: Richard Frampton settled in New England in 1783; William Frampton settled in New York in 1821.
 In Newfoundland, Joseph Framton settled in Trinity Bay in 1760.

 The Framp Motto +